As credit dries up, China's small firms face shrinking profits, bankruptcies

 The lack of funds is taking a toll.
 Business activity in the SME sector weakened for the third straight month in June to hit the lowest in 16 months, a Standard Chartered survey tracking more than 600 Chinese SMEs found.

-The market pressures have led to an increase in unemployment, and weaker demand is expected to keep weighing on the labor market this year, the survey noted.
+The market pressures have led to an increase in unemployment, and weaker demand is expected to keep weighing on the labour market this year, the survey noted.

 "Our profit has thinned to the point where I don't think any more drop could be sustainable," said Yu Zhihao, who runs a wood wholesale business in China's northeastern port city of Tianjin and has seen his gross margins contract by a quarter in the past year.